KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 <!--
-### Syncing
+### Syncing Branches to Keep Them Up-to-Date

-Checkout the branch you will be merging updates into (presumably the branch already exists) Merge remote-tracking branch updates with branch you are currently checked out on

-You can fetch updates from any remote
+Whichever collaborative development model you are using, you can fetch updates from the shared repository and merge them into your local development environment.

+If you are working from the "Shared Repository" Model, you are fetching from the origin.
 If you are working from the "Fork and Pull" Model, you are fetching from the upstream.

-You can name the additional remote something else, but upstream is the common convention.

-Whichever collaborative development model you are using, you can fetch the updates from the shared repository and merge them into your local development environment.

-If you are working from the "Shared Repository" Model, you are fetching from the origin.

-Keep branches up-to-date
+Upstream is the name commonly used for adding a shared repository as a remote for a fork.

 Fetch new branches and commits from the remote repository to local .git folder (add a remote first, if needed), without merging them locally.
 The branches stored here are called remote-tracking branches.